-Use our free website analysis tool to see the different areas that need to be worked on to ensure your website receives optimal search engine rankings and results.
+Our free website analysis tool gives you a detailed report showing you the different areas that need to be worked on to ensure your website receives optimal search engine rankings and results.
 Once you get the report, you can decide whether to optimise the website yourself or hire an SEO specialist.

 Optimise Your Website Yourself